-The CDM provides complete evaluations for learning differences, comprehensive reports explaining the results of the assessment, and recommendations that help the student achieve at a higher level at school.
+Our psychological testing and assessments are among the most affordable in the bay area and provide families with complete evaluations for learning differences, comprehensive reports explaining the results of the assessment, and recommendations that help the student achieve at a higher level at school.

 In addition, students rely on the CDM psychoeducational testing services to provide them with the comprehensive documentation that they need for:

 - Accurate diagnoses of learning disabilities, ADHD, Autism Spectrum Disorders, anxiety and depression.

 - Applications to determine accommodation eligibility for schools and/or special examinations (e.g. SAT, ACT, GRE, private school admissions tests).

 - Recommendations for special education, Section 504, GATE eligibility, support and services.

 Cognitive Assessment System, Second Edition (CAS2)